oesteban/hcph-sops/docs/data-collection/notes-scanning.md

 !!! warning "The central knob (button 1) will turn off the alarm if pushed when the alarm is on"

+!!! warning "On {{settings.mri.models.mri2}} and {{settings.mri.models.mri3}}, the alarm can be turned off by touching the tactil screen on the bore of the scanner"

 ### Communication with the participant

 - [ ] ![speaker](../assets/images/speaker.jpg){ align="right" width="250px" }